PK-35 Vantaa (men): Move to Vantaa

 After the 2008 season Pallokerho-35 decided to move its men's and women's first teams to the commuter town of Vantaa, where they played at ISS Stadion in Myyrmäki.
 The teams were run by a newly created association and competed with the name PK-35 Vantaa.
 Pallokerho-35 and its other teams (juniors) stayed in Helsinki under the association PK-35 ry (main club).

 Bankruptcy

 The club suffered serious financial problems in its final years.
-Sitting bottom of the 2016 Veikkausliiga, the club were docked 6 points and manager Shefki Kuqi left to join Inter Turku.
+Sitting at the bottom of the 2016 Veikkausliiga, the club were docked six points and manager Shefki Kuqi left to join Inter Turku.

 The club was relegated at the end of the season but did not apply for a licence to play in the 2017 Ykkönen and ceased operations.
-The club's name continues however as the club which split from the PK-35 organisation when it was renamed FC Jokerit still play in the Helsinki area Kolmonen division (4th tier).
+The club's name continued, however, as the club that split from the PK-35 organisation when it was renamed FC Jokerit began to play in the Helsinki area Kolmonen division (4th tier).